COST OF EDUCATION

 * These costs are subject to change.
 Other costs such as off-campus housing, transportation, personal expenses, etc., are not included in these figures.

 An adjustment will be made to the student’s account when the student withdraws from the college with the proper approval.
 The student must complete an Official Withdrawal Form, available at the Registrar’s Office, at the time he/she is leaving the college.
 Refunds are effective as of the date of the withdrawal form.

-2. Tuition refunds are based on the total tuition for the semester and will be refunded according to the following percentages:
+Tuition refunds are based on the total tuition for the semester and will be refunded accordingly.